Pressure Cooker Vietnamese Pho Tai tastes as good but is better than in an authentic Vietnamese restaurant because it is made at home.

 You can customize your Pressure Cooker Vietnamese Pho Tai bowl however you like.
 I add Thai Basil, bean sprouts, a slice of Scotch Bonnet Pepper and a squeeze of fresh lime.

 Any time I want Pressure Cooker Vietnamese Pho Tai, all I have to do is put a block of frozen broth in my pressure cooker and I am good to go!
+Don’t forget to place a label on the containers, so that you don’t get confused between bone broth and Pho broth.

 I use these cute little Freezer Labels, which peel off cleanly and don’t leave a gunky residue on your container.